AgroDan/pynigma/README.md

 enigma.write_key_file(my_key, 'my_key.key')
 ```

-**Read the key from a file.** You can read the key as well as long as it is formatted properly.
+### Read the key from a file

+You can read the key as well as long as it is formatted properly.

 ```python
 import enigma